BlankTuber/EasterEggHunt2025/README.md

 The Navigator began flipping cards, carefully tracking their positions and contents to reunite matching pairs and complete the memory challenge.

-*[Challenge: Memory Cards matching game]*
+_[Challenge: Memory Cards matching game]_

 As the final pair was matched, the Navigator encountered a chamber where birthdate symbols for all five champions glowed on separate pillars.

 "Time itself contains patterns," the compass instructed.
 "The special date that emerges when all birthdays are combined."

-The Navigator studied the birthdays, recognizing that a specific mathematical operation—adding certain digits—would reveal a date.
+The Navigator studied the birthdays, recognizing that a specific mathematical operation, adding certain digits, would reveal a date.

-*[Challenge: Date based on all birthdays calculation]*
+_[Challenge: Date based on all birthdays calculation]_

 The Navigator then felt a connection forming with the Craftsman.
 His compass displayed technical questions, while the Craftsman received complementary queries.
 A magical link formed between their provinces.

 "Knowledge of technology bridges realms," the compass explained.
 "Join with the Craftsman to answer questions about the tools and innovations that shape both your provinces."

-*[Convergence Challenge: Trivia Group C - Navigator + Craftsman focusing on tech-related questions]*
+_[Convergence Challenge: Trivia Group C - Navigator + Craftsman focusing on tech-related questions]_

 ## The Sage's Path: Second Journey